ansible/ansible/docs/docsite/rst/community/how_can_I_help.rst

 Join a working group
 ====================

 Working groups are a way for Ansible community members to self-organize around particular topics of interest.
 We have working groups around various topics.
-To join or create a working group, please read the `Ansible Working Groups<working_group_list>`_.
+To join or create a working group, please read the :ref:`Ansible Working Groups<working_group_list>`.

 Teach Ansible to others